satwikkrshna/java/README.md

-given question 5,6 fast by 2:55 pls
+given question 5,6 fast by 2:55 pls ,SEE 5TH SOLUTION